Just when you thought the terrible two’s were over, along comes your three-year-old!

 What sort of toys to take depends a little bit on your modes of transport and luggage space.
 As a general rule, we insist that travel toys at all ages be as light and noise-free as possible – please, please do not disturb your fellow passengers and nothing with invaluable or integral parts that if they get lost will ruin the toy or game.

-And variety is the name of the game too.
+Variety is the name of the game too.
 Don’t overpack, but do have a variety of options available.
 Coloring was their favourite activity yesterday, now they can’t stand the sight of it, bring along several lightweight options in their own pack or slipped into your hand bag as back up.

 Toys for 3-year-olds; Don’t forget siblings